Preoperative assessment

 How long does it take?

-Our appointments are booked for 30 minutes or 60 minutes depending on the type of surgery you are having.
+It will depend on the type of surgery or procedure you are having but generally it should take between 30 minutes and one hour.
 There may be extra time needed for blood tests or heart tests.

 Won't all this delay my surgery?